 - 1. Access the Instrumented Function that is linked to the Protective Instrument Loop that you want to upgrade. - 2.
 In the workspace, select the SIL Verification tab.

 The SIL Verification section appears, displaying a list of Protective Instrument Loops in the Instrumented Function.

-3. Select the Protective Instrument Loop that you want to upgrade.
+- 3. Select the Protective Instrument Loop that you want to upgrade.
+The datasheet for the Protective Instrument Loop appears. - 4.
+Select Upgrade Loop.